 For personal: Dropbox gives 2GB free.
 OneDrive gives 5GB free.
 Dropbox gives 2TB for $16.58/month.
 OneDrive gives 6TB for $9.99/month.
 For business: Dropbox gives unlimited storage for $20/user/month.
-OneDrive for business gives unlimited storage for $10/user/month.
+OneDrive for Business gives unlimited storage for $10/user/month.

 In addition, with the addition of OneDrive to the Office 365 subscription to provide 1TB of storage space, OneDrive may represent better value.

-Since our files are uploaded to a third-party data manage center, security is a major issue.
+Since our files are uploaded to a third-party data management center, security is a major issue.
 After all, once files leave the local system and are uploaded over the Internet, we can no longer control how they are stored, used, or managed.
 Therefore, when choosing a cloud storage service, security is usually one of the crucial factors that need to be checked.

-How to Transfer Dropbox to OneDrive?
+[3 Solutions] How to Transfer Dropbox to OneDrive

 You can easily transfer your files and data between clouds with MultCloud through only three steps, and there will be no data loss and no complex steps during the file transfer operation.
 Then, the following steps will guide you to perform file transfer easily.

 Step 2.
 Add Dropbox and OneDrive to MultCloud.
 Log in MultCloud with your email and password, hit the “Add Cloud” button to select Dropbox to add; add OneDrive in the same way and go to the next step.